-In addition, MGIC has entered into an agreement to settle Downey et. al. v.
-MGIC, which is pending in Federal District Court for the Southern District of Georgia.
-The Court has preliminarily approved the settlement agreement, certified a nationwide class of borrowers and scheduled a hearing for June 15, 2001 to consider whether it should enter a final order approving the settlement.
+In addition, in June 2001, the Federal District Court for the Southern District of Georgia, before which Downey et. al. v.
+MGIC, is pending, issued a final order approving a settlement agreement and certified a nationwide class of borrowers.
 In the fourth quarter of 2000, the Company recorded a \$23.2 million charge to cover the estimated costs of the settlement, including payments to borrowers.
+Due to an appeal of a related order denying certain class members the right to intervene in the case to challenge certain aspects of the settlement, payments to borrowers in the settlement are delayed pending the outcome of the appeal.
 The settlement includes an injunction that prohibits certain practices and specifies the basis on which agency pool insurance, captive mortgage reinsurance, contract underwriting and other products may be provided in compliance with the Real Estate Settlement Procedures Act.

 The complaint in the case alleges that MGIC violated the Real Estate Settlement Procedures Act by providing agency pool insurance, captive mortgage reinsurance, contract underwriting and other products that were not properly priced, in return for the referral of mortgage insurance.
 The complaint seeks damages of three times the amount of the mortgage insurance premiums that have been paid and that will be paid at the time of judgment for the mortgage insurance found to be involved in a violation of the Real Estate Settlement Procedures Act.
 The complaint also seeks injunctive relief, including prohibiting MGIC from receiving future premium payments.
-If the settlement does not become final, the litigation will continue.
+If the settlement is not fully implemented, the litigation will continue.
 In these circumstances, there can be no assurance that the ultimate outcome of the litigation will not materially affect the Company's financial position or results of operations.